Kaung-Kyaw/Image-and-Data-Processing/README.md

 |:--:|
 |Horizontal edge only Wukong|

-What would happen if thse two Wukongs combined to form a third kind?
+What would happen if these two Wukongs combined to form a third kind?
 This wukong would be made of a combination of both vertical and horizontal edges!
 |![image](https://github.com/user-attachments/assets/d955e2be-88ae-48fd-8165-de34455c3b39)|
 |:--:|
 |Total Edge Wukong|